IBM/dbb-zappbuild/build-conf/README.md

 Property | Description
 --- | ---
-zcee2_zconbtPath | Absolute path to zconbt executable on z/OS UNIX System Services zcee2_JAVA_HOME | Java installation used by the zconbt utility zcee2_inputType | Mapping of input files with types of files zcee2_ARA_PackageArtifacts | Flag to indicate if artifacts produced for the ARA processing should be packaged
+zcee2_zconbtPath | Absolute path to zconbt executable on z/OS UNIX System Services zcee2_inputType | Mapping of input files with types of projects/files zcee2_ARA_packageArtifacts | Flag to indicate if artifacts produced for the ARA processing should be packaged

 ### CRB.properties
 Application properties used by zAppBuild/language/CRB.groovy